sockjs/sockjs-erlang/README.md

 version - newer than late Oct 2011.
 Alternatively, SockJS-erlang is bundeled with a recent rebar binary.

-SockJS-erlang contains a `test_server` for both Cowboy and Misultin, which is a simple server used for testing.
+SockJS-erlang contains a `test_server`, a simple server used for testing.

 To run Cowboy test_server: